bogdanmatra/entertain-me/README.md

 * How to run tests: `npm install && npm test`
 * OBS: Only one test was written for `VenuesController` as a proof of concept.

-* Browsers manually tested on: latest Chrome (Mac OS X) and Chrome, Safari mobile browsers (Android and iOS)
+* Browsers manually tested on: latest Chrome, Firefox, Safari (Mac OS X) and Chrome, Safari mobile browsers (Android and iOS)

 ### Technical references